China central bank told by Xi to play bigger role in managing financial risk

 "Regulators have yet to announce detailed steps, and probably won't do so prior to the Congress," he said.
 "In the interim I don't expect major changes, such as the creation of a unified super-regulator."

-Reporting by Stella Qiu in BEIJING and Adam Jourdan in SHANGHAI; Additional reporting by Benjamin Lim in BEIJING and Engen Tham in SHANGHAI; Additional writing by Ryan Woo; Editing by Dale Hudson and Richard Borsuk
+Reporting by Stella Qiu in BEIJING and Adam Jourdan in SHANGHAI; Additional reporting by Benjamin Lim in BEIJING and Engen Tham in SHANGHAI; Editing by Ryan Woo and Richard Borsuk